vespa-engine/documentation/documentation/tutorials/blog-search.md

 either order (e.g. "museums thinking").
 This is how we all have come to expect normal free text search to work.

-As mentioned there is however a limitation in Vespa when it comes to attribute fields and matching.
-Attributes do not support normal token-based matching, only *exact matching* or *prefix matching*.
-Exact matching is the default, and as the name implies it requires you to search for the exact contents of the field in order to get a match.
+However, there is a limitation in Vespa when it comes to attribute fields and matching; attributes do not support normal token-based matching — only *exact matching* or *prefix matching*.
+Exact matching is the default, and, as the name implies, it requires you to search for the exact contents of the field in order to get a match.

 ### When to use attributes

-There are both advantages and drawbacks of using attributes — it enables sorting and grouping, but uses more memory and has limited matching capabilities.
-When to use attributes depends on the application, in general the following applies:
+There are both advantages and drawbacks of using attributes — it enables sorting and grouping, but requires more memory and gives limited matching capabilities.
+When to use attributes depends on the application; in general, use attributes for:

-- When sorting the results by a field, e.g. a last update timestamp
+- fields used for sorting, e.g., a last-update timestamp,
-- A field included in grouping
+- fields used for grouping, e.g., problem severity, and
-- If the fields are not very long string fields
+- fields that are not long string fields.

-- All numeric type fields must always be attributes
+Finally, all numeric fields should always be attributes.

 ## Clean environment by removing all documents